 The idea for a 3' [or whatever size it would become] plus wedding cake centerpiece popped into my consciousness at a time when I was so busy with other projects that had to be finished, I couldn't just drop them like I have a tendency of doing.
-Am I be the only one who jumps to the next idea before completing the present one?
+Am I the only one who jumps to the next idea before completing the present one?
 I get so enthralled with a new design that I absolutely have to work on it.
 I guess I have the attention span of a two year old-my great grandchildren are older than that.

 Why in the world would a bridal shower centerpiece get mixed in with all the children's paraphernalia, quilting and craft things I was in the middle of?
 I don't have a clue.
 No one is getting married, there are no showers to decorate for.
 It has nothing to do with anything in my life right now.
 Just one of those quirky, off the wall creations that makes its way to my "to do" list, then pushes its way to the top of the list and insists on being created right now ahead of everything else.